 A couple of months ago, you may remember me blogging about my favourite books.
 Or maybe you don’t.
 Well, whilst pulling together the threads of fiction that make up the literary tapestry of my life, I rediscovered Tomi Ungerer.
 Ungerer’s …

 We all understand that revision, exams and impending deadlines can be very stressful, especially as end of year assessments approach.
-My colleagues here in the Library have blogged about it, and the Students Union have dedicated a web page to it, …
+My colleagues here in the Library have blogged about it, and the Students Union have dedicated a web page to …

 Mirror, mirror on the wall, who’s the stressiest of us all?
 Read more »